cenviity/jj/docs/tutorial.md

 That will bring up the built-in diff editor[^alternative_diff_editors] with a diff of the changes in the "ABCD" commit.
-Expand the file by clicking on `(+)` or with right arrow, then select the sections/line to include by clicking or using space.
+Expand the file by clicking on `(+)` or with right arrow, then select the sections/line to include (the `- c` and `+ C` lines in this case) by clicking or using space.
 Once complete, press `c` to confirm changes, or `q` to exit without saving.
 You can also use the mouse to click on the menu items to see more options (keyboard navigation is currently limited).

 [^alternative_diff_editors]: There are many other diff editors you could use.
 For example, if you have [Meld](https://meldmerge.org) installed and in the